How to Find Shopify Stores by App, Payment Method, or Tool

 How to find Shopify stores by app

-TL;DR: Use a Shopify store database with app filtering to find stores using (or missing) specific apps.
-For individual stores, the free Store Inspector extension detects 72+ apps instantly.
-The best part: finding stores that are missing key apps like email marketing or reviews.
+TL;DR: Use a Shopify stores list with app, payment, pixel, and missing-tool filters to find stores using (or missing) specific tools.
+Start with visible signals like Shop Pay, Klaviyo, Gorgias, Judge.me, ReCharge, and Elevar.
+For individual stores, the free Store Inspector extension detects storefront apps instantly.
+The best prospecting lists usually come from stores that are missing a key tool, not just stores that already use one.

 Finding Shopify stores is easy.
 Finding the right ones is harder.
 The ones that actually need what you're selling.

 The difference?
-Filtering by the apps they use.
+Filtering by the apps, payment methods, pixels, and tools they use.

-This guide shows you how to find Shopify stores by app.
-More importantly, how to find stores that are missing key apps.
+This guide shows you how to find Shopify stores by app, payment method, and visible storefront tool.
+More importantly, it shows how to find stores that are missing key tools.

-How to Find Shopify Stores by App (Overview)
+How to Find Shopify Stores by App or Tool

 Generic store lists don't convert.
-Filtering by apps does.
+Filtering by apps and tool signals does.

 ScenarioWhat It Tells You